Dow International Medical College: Facilities

 On-campus housing in the form of male and female hostels have round-the-clock security, power, and gas.
 Students residing on campus enjoy a comfortable and secure atmosphere.
 Extracurricular activities including outdoor and indoor recreational sports among the students are facilitated by a large cricket ground & state of the art Gymnasium.

 International recognition

-Dow Medical College as well as its sister campus Dow International Medical College are recognized by the World Health Organization and are included in the International Medical Education Directory (IMED).
+Dow Medical College as well as its sister campus Dow International Medical College are recognised by the World Health Organization and are included in the International Medical Education Directory (IMED).

-The IMED provides a source of information about international medical schools, recognized by appropriate Government agencies (usually Ministry of Health) of the countries where the medical schools are located.
-These schools are subsequently recognized and listed by International Medical Education Directory (IMED).
+The IMED provides a source of information about international medical schools, recognised by appropriate Government agencies (usually Ministry of Health) of the countries where the medical schools are located.
+These schools are subsequently recognised and listed by International Medical Education Directory (IMED).